Top Ten Things to Do in Hoi An - Tours

 Street walking tours allow you to sample the diverse street food of Hoi An and get up close to the locals in the back lanes – great options whether you’re a foodie or not.
 Hoi An Food Safari takes you on a whirlwind adventure of foods and flavors sure to excite all palettes.
 It is our pick because the groups are kept small and there’s plenty of individual attention as you sample ten of Hoi An’s signature dishes.

 Bicycling is a great way to explore the river delta and its traditional lifestyle.
 Rice fields, duck farms, fishing villages and glorious beaches are just minutes away.
 See our DIY tours or for structured bicycle tours we have two great selections.
 Heaven & Earth’s countryside tour of magnificent Cam Kim provides a sensational taste of local life.
-For a splendid roving feast try Grasshopper Adventures’ food four.
+For a splendid roving feast try Grasshopper Adventures’ food tour.

 Three fabulous photographic tours all deliver no matter your level of expertise.
 While it’s difficult to split them Hoi An 360 may have the edge with its Old Town tour which starts in the best light at dawn and includes a model in traditional clothing while in the countryside Hoi An Photo Tour & Workshop is possibly your best bet.
 Check them all out in the photography section of our quick guide to tours.